SITKZM/Bott-Index-of-2D-Superconductors.-Topological-number-in-Real-Space/README.txt

 Delta_i

-When the partilce number at the site i and spin up is n_iup, and at the site i and spin down is n_idown, you write the file as follows:
+When the particle number at the site i and with the spin up is n_iup, and at the site i and with the spin down is n_idown, you write the file as follows:

 n_iup    n_idown